 How to Mask & Paint a Two Tone Car

 Car owners often want their vehicles to stand out from the crowd.
-Whether they’re looking to breathe some life into an old car or want a unique finish on a modern vehicle, a two tone paint style can be an ideal solution for many.
-Offering two tone automotive painting might not be as popular nowadays, but it’s still a great way for car owners to achieve a unique design with just two paint colours.
+Whether they’re looking to breathe some life into an old car or want a unique finish on a modern vehicle, a two-tone paint style can be an ideal solution for many.
+Offering two-tone automotive painting might not be as popular as it once was, but it’s still a great way for car owners to achieve a unique design with just two paint colours.
 Plus, it seems to be creeping its way back into fashion, with many manufacturers like Mini and Land Rover offering it in their regular trim packages.

-Having the right tapes and films to hand is a must for getting the finish right on your two tone paint job.
-Below, we’ll go through our top products that will make the job as simple and easy as possible.
+Having the right tapes and films to hand is a must for getting the finish right on your two-tone paint job.
+Below, we’ll share our top products that will make the job as simple and easy as possible.

 Fine Line Masking Tape